goooooouwa/writings/_posts/2013-09-10-转载-where to store data.md

 ---
-title: 【转载】where to store data?
+title: 转载|where to store data?
 layout: post
 category: coding
 ---